 Assessment of the duration and frequency of visiting the UK

 The frequency and duration of visits are scrutinised in the UK visitor visa application assessment process.
 According, this evaluate: whether a repeat visitor is making the UK his/her main home or not.
-Perhaps, this can be done by looking at the following aspects of a UK visitor visa application:
+Perhaps, for assessing frequency and duration, the decision-maker may consider the following aspects of a UK visitor visa application:

 - the purpose of visiting the UK

 - the intended duration of stay stated in the application form and the actual duration of stay during the previous visits

 - the number and length of visits made during the preceding twelve (12) months